erlang/otp/xcomp/README.md

 ### Optional Feature, and Bug Tests ###

 These tests cannot (always) be done automatically when cross compiling.
 You usually do not need to set these variables.

-Only set these if you really know what you are doing.
+> *WARNING*: Setting these variables wrong may cause hard to detect
+> runtime errors.
+If you need to change these values, *really* make sure
+> that the values are correct.

-Note that some of these values will override results of tests performed by `configure`, and some will not be used until `configure` is sure that it cannot figure the result out.
+> *NOTE*: Some of these values will override results of tests performed
+> by `configure`, and some will not be used until `configure` is sure that
+> it cannot figure the result out.

 The `configure` script will issue a warning when a default value is used.
 When a variable has been set, no warning will be issued.